 After all, you should only concentrate on yourself during meditation and not get angry about things you don't like.
 By the way, your mobile phone has no place here either.
 Anything that could distract you is banned.

-If you travel a lot and can't always meditate in your favourite place, take the cushion you always sit on with you.
-This cushion immediately connects your mind with calmness and switches directly into meditation mode.
+Do you travel a lot and can you use your Meditation For example, take the cushion on which you always sit during meditation.
+This pillow immediately connects your mind with tranquility and switches directly to meditation mode.